GonzaloChimal/projects_BI_Tools/README.md

    - <a href="https://github.com/GonzaloChimal/projects_BI_Tools/blob/main/Power%20BI/Recursos%20Humanos.pbix"> Power BI.</a><br>
 * Consorcio de la Fuente: Information obtained by different Excel files, ETL processing and creation of dashboards for the accounting, shipping and customs operation areas (Due to professional ethics and confidentiality I cannot upload the .pbix file).<br>
 * Cross GPS project (BAT client): Snowflake data source (for professional ethics and confidentiality I cannot upload the .pbix file).<br>
+* Horizon Auto Logistics:<br>
+   - Project for services and maintenance.<br>
+   - Project for audits.<br>
+   - Project for the logistics area.<br>
+   - Project following the standards / KPIs requested by the Mercedes-Benz client and supervised by the COO (Chief Operating Officer) of HAL.<br>
+   (for professional ethics and confidentiality I cannot upload the .pbix file).<br>

 # Proyectos en diferentes herramientas BI: